-The Photographer with the most points in the required 27 categories for Top consideration, of current fair year, may be honored.
+The Photographer must be registered for all 27 categories listed and have the most points in the required 27 categories to be honored.
 In case of a tie, a Grand Champion ribbon in those categories breaks the tie.

 Prize: \$50.00 each year